606 E. Colorado Blvd. Pasadena, CA 91101 |

 The building sold again in 2015 after Angels vacated.
 Jesse Lattig, the Preservation Director at Pasadena Heritage, reported in their July 2015 Newsletter that the new owner at the time, BlankSpaces, was considering using the building as a co-working facility.
 That went nowhere.
 What he did do was lots of interior demolition before selling the building.
 The next sale was in 2018 to Morton Development Group.
 The Pasadena Star-News had an October 2018 story that reported a price of $5.3 million.
 Thanks to David Zornig for spotting the story.

-Status: The building retains its facade but the only other vintage items remaining are the display cases at the entrance and one simple plaster beam across what had been the rear of the auditorium.
+Status: The building retains its facade but the only other vintage items remaining are the poster cases at the entrance and one simple plaster beam across what had been the rear of the auditorium.
 The front half of the auditorium got built out starting in 2019 for a Sweetgreen restaurant.
 They opened in June 2020.
 The back half, with an upper floor inserted, opened in 2019 as a branch of Anytime Fitness.
 The east storefront is now a clinic operated by Carbon Health, the west something called Superfood Cafe.
+There are now medical offices upstairs.

 A snackbar view: